axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

    > Waiting for withdrawal transaction...
    ```

 2. External: send wrapped Satoshi tokens to withdrawal address (e.g. with Metamask).
 You need to have some Ropsten testnet Ether on the address to send transactions.

-3. Once your withdrawal transaction is detected, c2d2cli will wait for 30 Ethereum block confirmations before proceeding.
+3. Once your withdrawal transaction is detected, `c2d2cli` will wait for 30 Ropsten block confirmations before proceeding.

-4. c2d2 will automate the withdrawal confirmation, and bitcoin transaction signing and sending.
+4. C2D2 will automate the withdrawal confirmation, and bitcoin transaction signing and sending.
 It will then complete the bitcoin change outpoint confirmation and satoshi token burning.

 5. Once your bitcoin is withdrawn and your Satoshi tokens have been burned, you will see this message: